NAThompson/intro_to_email/transactional_email.md

 DKIM is an email authentication method which attaches a digital signature to a sent email.

-Recepients check the digital signature of a message in the DNS entry of the host.
+Recipients check the digital signature of a message in the DNS entry of the host.

 ---